t4d-gmbh/Weekend-Out/README.md

     git commit -m "Resolve merge conflict"
     ```

 _Note_: You can also use a merge tool to resolve the conflict.
 E.g.: `git mergetool` or in IDEs like Visual Studio Code, you can use the built-in merge tool to resolve the conflict.
-It will show you the changes from both branches side-by-side, and you can choose which changes to keep.
+It will show you the changes from both branches side by side, and you can choose which changes to keep.

 ### 5. Push the changes to the remote repository